You would have heard of the body mass index or BMI before, but are you really aware of its importance in your health and life.

-Proper nutrition and fat intake help to promote healthy bone growth.
+Proper nutrition and fat intake helps to promote healthy bone growth.
 If you do not consume enough foods with healthy vitamins and minerals, you are more likely to get attacked with brittle bones, arthritis, and even osteoporosis.

 A study concluded that low BMI is an important risk factor for low bone mass and increased bone loss in postmenopausal women.